neilmerton/neilmerton.github.io/src/content/blog/best-10-indie-albums.md

 Apart from Mike Knott's vocals, Brian Doidge provides superb guitar and bass.
 A fine example of this is the track "Plague Of Flies", and yes, this is how you get a guitar to buzz like the beating wings of 1,000 flies.

-"Bye Bye Colour" (odd, an American band releasing an America album and spelling 'colour' the "correct" way) is a stand-out track, so "Lonely Boy" (Bridgett Knott's haunting vocals, shiver!).
+"Bye Bye Colour" (odd, an American band releasing an America album and spelling 'colour' the "correct" way) is a stand-out track, so is "Lonely Boy" (Bridgett Knott's haunting vocals, shiver!).

 ## The Choir - Chase The Kangaroo